Marion, Alabama

-Marion is a city in, and the county seat of, Perry County, Alabama, United States.
+Marion is a city in and the county seat of Perry County, Alabama, United States.
 As of the 2010 census, the population of the city is 3,686, up 4.8% over 2000.
 First known as Muckle Ridge, the city was renamed for a hero of the American Revolution, Francis Marion.

 Two colleges, Judson College and Marion Military Institute, are located in Marion.
 This is noted in the city's welcome sign referring to Marion as "The College City".

-Of the 573 cities in Alabama, Marion is the 152nd most populous.

 History

 Early history

 Formerly the territory of the Creek Indians, Marion was founded shortly after 1819 as Muckle Ridge.
 In 1822 the city was renamed in honor of Francis Marion, the "Swamp Fox," hero of the American Revolutionary War.
 Marion incorporated as a town the same year and later became Perry County's second county seat as the hamlet of Perry Ridge was deemed unsuitable.
 In 1829 it upgraded from a town to a city.
 The old City Hall (1832) is but one of many antebellum public buildings, churches, and homes in the city today.

 General Sam Houston, while between terms as 1st and 3rd president of the Republic of Texas, married Margaret Lea of Marion in the city in 1840.

 At the 1844 meeting of the Alabama Baptist State Convention in Marion, the "Alabama Resolutions" were passed.
 This was one of the factors that led to the 1845 formation of the Southern Baptist Convention in Augusta, Georgia.